tomnaylor/Formula-One-Predictor-and-Stats/README.md

 #### Un-Resolved

-* **year 2020 season results** final positions are 0.5 numbers and the actual winner is on -0.5; There is an error in the way I sort the finish order if one or more racers finish with the same points total.
+* **year 2020 (and previous) season results** final positions are 0.5 numbers and the actual winner is on -0.5; There is an error in the way I sort the finish order if one or more racers finish with the same points total.